victimsnino/Examples-of-Design-Patterns/README.md

 ```
 Continue you can find in the folder with this pattern =) <br>
+Also it contains short U<L with whole classes in the such a situation/pattern
 ## Note
 Repository and all patterns implemented with help of gtests for separating one situation from another. <br>
 Order of the "tests" is important since from one test to another become the "understanding", why do we need to use pattern and how.